cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   : Standardized interfaces ensure the interoperability of network digital twin with real network operations systems.
 There are two major types of interfaces:

-    *	The interface between the network digital twin platform and the real network infrastructure, directly or through an associated operations (i.e. planning, control, management) system.
+    *	The interface between the Network Digital Twin platform and the real network infrastructure, directly or through an associated operations (i.e. planning, control, management) system.

-    *	The interface between network digital twin platform and operations applications that consume the information provided by the NDT.
+    *	The interface between Network Digital Twin platform and operations applications that consume the information provided by the NDT.

   : The former provides real-time data collection from the real network.
-The latter helps in delivering application requests to the network digital twin platform and exposing the various platform capabilities to applications.
+The latter helps in delivering application requests to the Network Digital Twin platform and exposing the various platform capabilities to applications.

   Mapping: